Becker (TV series): Reception

-Becker debuted as part of CBS' highly rated Monday night lineup as a midseason replacement for the cancelled sitcom The Brian Benben Show, taking over the timeslot at 9:30 PM Eastern time.
-The show performed well for its first four seasons, piggybacking off the ratings of its lead-in, Everybody Loves Raymond; in its first four seasons, Becker ranked in the top 20 and peaked at #13.
+Becker debuted as part of CBS' highly rated Monday night lineup as a midseason replacement for the canceled sitcom The Brian Benben Show, taking over the timeslot at 9:30 PM Eastern time.
+The show performed well for its first four seasons, piggybacking off the ratings of its lead-in, Everybody Loves Raymond; during those seasons, Becker ranked in the top 20 and peaked at #13.

-Despite the ratings wins they were getting with the series, CBS decided to try to find a new home for Becker and relocated the sitcom to lead off its Sunday night lineup.
-The ratings unexpectedly fell as Becker dropped out of the top 50 in the ratings, and CBS was set to cancel the series.
-The network relented and gave Becker a sixth and last season, but was only willing to order thirteen episodes and intended to air it as a midseason replacement.
-Once again, the network changed its decision and the last season launched in the fall.
-Moved to Wednesday nights and aired in tandem with former Monday staple The King of Queens, the 129th and last episode of Becker was aired on January 28, 2004.
+Despite the ratings wins, CBS decided to try to find a new home for Becker and relocated the sitcom to lead off its Sunday night lineup.
+Ratings unexpectedly fell as Becker dropped out of the top 50, and CBS was set to cancel the series.
+CBS relented and gave Becker a sixth and final season, but was willing to order only thirteen episodes and intended to air it as a midseason replacement.
+Once again, CBS changed its decision last-minute; the final season launched in the fall.
+Moved to Wednesday nights and aired in tandem with former Monday staple The King of Queens, the 129th and final episode of Becker was broadcast on January 28, 2004.